Yamadera's Risshaku-ji Temple

 Meanwhile, Seiwa became a Buddhist priest in 878 and took the name Soshin.
 He died just three years later, at the age of 30.

 There is what appears to be a Buddhist grave marker for Seiwa close to this temple.
 However, the Imperial Household Agency says that he is buried, and his kami or spirit enshrined and venerated, at a memorial shrine in the Ukyō-ku ward of Kyōto.
-So, the marker here is a memorial to Seiwa, not a marker above his actual grave.
+I'm with Buddhists thinking that this is a grave marker or at least a memorial for the Emperor-turned-priest, and not a memorial to a spirit confined within a god-box.

 A Buddhist grave is often marked with a gorintō, a Five-Ringed Tower, a stone form of pagoda.

 The segments of a gorintō represent the five elements of Buddhist cosmology.
 They are thought to form the body of the cosmic Buddha Mahāvairocana, our human bodies, and the physical world.
 The five elements plus wisdom make up the universe.
-They are typically marked with the Sanskrit Siddhaṃ script.
+They are typically marked with the Siddhaṃ script developed in the 6th century CE to write Sanskrit.
 From top to bottom they are:

 The top two, the hemisphere representing Air and the jewel-shape representing Ether or Space, are usually merged.
 Sometimes aren't clearly distinguished from the top of the pyramid representing Fire.